how to monetize a blog in 2023

 Don’t be afraid to follow up a couple of times if you don’t hear back immediately.
 If they respond positively, invite them to book a quick Zoom call to discuss how you can help.

-Read my guide on how to post on LinkedIn to build your personal brand and get leads.
+Read my guide on how to post on LinkedIn to build your personal brand, get leads, and make money.

 The first step in establishing referral partnerships involves identifying businesses in your niche, or related niches, who can benefit from being mentioned on your blog.